Big arms. Ladies love them and guys wish they had them, or at least wish theirs were bigger.

 Just like the contraction and the stretch are equally important while lifting weight, the contraction and opening of the hand are equally important for building balanced forearm strength.

-- CHOOSE Airisland(seller) TO BUY!
-Other sellers sell fake Airisland product!!
-MAKE EXERCISE SIMPLE -Our finger resistance bands can improve finger strength for athletes (rock climbing enthusiasts, fitness, tennis, baseball, boxing, tennis, golf and shooting) and musicians (guitar players, bass players, pianists and violinists).
+- MAKE EXERCISE SIMPLE - Our finger resistance bands can improve finger strength for athletes (rock climbing enthusiasts, fitness, tennis, baseball, boxing, tennis, golf and shooting) and musicians (guitar players, bass players, pianists and violinists).
 See results fast using your new hand exercise equipment.

 - USE IT ANYWHERE ANYTIME -Our finger extensor exerciser has a small size and modern looking.
 You can use it while walking, traveling (car, airplane, bus), in office, school, watching TV or any place you want to exercise.